DiegoMalak/DiegoMalak/README.md

 # Hi there 👋, My name is Diego.

-## Bienvenido a mi perfil de GitHub 🚀
+## Welcome to my GitHub repository 🚀

 I am a passionate computer scientist, who after dedicating myself to hardware decided to delve into the world of software development.